D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 ## DataDependencies<!-- DEFINITION SET HEADER -->
 - Description:
-this part covers the physical dependencies between signals.
+this definition set covers the physical dependence of a `DrillingDatPoint` on something else.

 ## DataFlow<!-- DEFINITION SET HEADER -->
 - Description: